-The 3rdmost common cancer in India after lung cancer and mouth cancer is prostate cancer.
+The 3rd most common cancer in India after lung cancer and mouth cancer is prostate cancer.
 It has been on the rise since 1990 and it is estimated that there were 899,100 new cases and 258,100 deaths from prostate cancer in 2008, globally.
-So it is important to make yourself aware of the disease and the available treatment options when you or your loved ones get diagnosed with it.
+So it is important to make yourself aware of the disease and the available treatment options when you or your loved ones get diagnosed.

 Prostate Cancer affects the man's prostate which is a walnut-size gland present in the male reproductive system.
 Located below the bladder, opposite to the rectum, it encircles the upper part of the urethra (the tube that clears urine from the bladder).
 The prostate helps a great deal in bladder control.
 It also produces the seminal fluid which is known to nourish and transport sperm.